 He has published on legal theory through readings of Jacques Derrida, Michel Foucault, Louis Althusser and Franz Kafka.
-Current areas of interest include the state of exception and the rule of law, the contributions to legal and political theory within modern literature, and hermeneutical approaches to human rights jurisprudence.
+Current areas of interest include the state of exception and the rule of law, fascist philosophy and the critique of liberalism, the contributions to legal and political theory within modern literature, and hermeneutical approaches to human rights jurisprudence.

 Can supervise: YES